Checklist of things to ask your sleep doctor and CPAP provider

 The following is a checklist of important information you should receive and questions you should ask your healthcare providers.

-What is my specific diagnosis and what is sleep apnea?
+What is my specific sleep apnea diagnosis?

 Obstructive sleep apnea, Central Sleep Apnea or Mixed Sleep Apnea (both obstructive and central)